-- Celiac Disease, Colon Polyps, Constipation, Diarrhea, Dysphagia, Gastritis, Inflammatory Bowel Disease (IBD), Ulcerative Colitis, Irritable Bowel Syndrome (IBS), Peptic (Stomach) Ulcer, Colonoscopy, Flexible Sigmoidoscopy, Gastroesophageal Reflux Disease (GERD)/Heartburn, Percutaneous Endoscopic Gastrostomy, Upper GI Endoscopy, Endoscopy, Fecal Transplant
+- Celiac Disease, Colon Polyps, Constipation, Diarrhea, Dysphagia, Gastritis, Inflammatory Bowel Disease (IBD), Ulcerative Colitis, Irritable Bowel Syndrome (IBS), Peptic (Stomach) Ulcer, Colonoscopy, Flexible Sigmoidoscopy, GERD, PEG procedure, Upper GI Endoscopy, Endoscopy, Fecal Transplant

 - Assistant Professor

 Dennis Kumral, MD, is a gastroenterologist whose focus is caring for patients with luminal gastrointestinal disorders affecting all parts of the intestine, from the esophagus to the colon.
 He specializes in endoscopic procedures, including esophagogastroduodenoscopy (EGD) for the diagnosis and treatment of upper GI tract issues, as well as colonoscopy for the diagnosis of lower GI problems and colon cancer screening.
 Kumral has a particular interest in celiac disease, inflammatory bowel disease (Crohn's and ulcerative colitis), microscopic colitis and C. difficile colitis.

 Originally from New Jersey, Kumral received his medical degree from Rutgers Robert Wood Johnson Medical School.
 He then moved to Charlottesville, where he completed an internal medicine residency at UVA prior to pursuing a gastroenterology fellowship at Virginia Commonwealth University.
 Kumral returned to Charlottesville to join the UVA gastroenterology faculty in 2019.